IlyasTcr/fake-instagram-accounts/README.md

 ![Username Numerical Ratio](./figures/user-num-ratio.png)

 ## Data Pipeline and Feature Engineering
-The following decisions were made for our data pipeline and feature engineering:
+The following decisions were made for the data pipeline and feature engineering:
 1. Fullname/Username Num Ratio columns: **Feature engineering** was performed using **PCA** to create two new columns representing the axes with the highest variance.
 2. Follower and Following columns: **Feature engineering** was applied to add a new column indicating the Follower/Following ratio.
 3. Boolean features: **Feature engineering** included the generation of a cumulative count column per row.